The King of Fighters '94: Release

-The King of Fighters '94 was released in Japanese arcades on August 25, 1994.
-Home versions of the game were released later that same year for the Neo Geo AES on October 1 and for the Neo Geo CD on November 2.
-The home version was censored outside Japan in two ways, removing Mai's breasts bouncing animations and blood effects (the blood also could have been disabled by arcade operators).
+The King of Fighters '94 was released in Japanese and North American arcades on August 25, 1994.
+Home versions of the game were released later that year for the Neo Geo AES on October 1 and the Neo Geo CD on November 2.
+The home version was censored outside Japan; Mai's breast physics and blood effects were removed (though the blood could be disabled by arcade operators as well).

-On November 6, 2007, the Neo Geo AES version was emulated and made available for download on the Wii's Virtual Console download service, for a price of 900 Wii Points.
+On November 6, 2007, an emulation of the Neo Geo AES version was released for the Wii Virtual Console in Japan for 900 Wii Points.
 The North American and European releases followed on November 23, 2007, and January 7, 2008, respectively.
-Another emulated version of the game is included in the compilations SNK Arcade Classics Vol. 1 and The King of Fighters Collection: The Orochi Saga, both released for the PlayStation 2, PlayStation Portable and Wii.
-The game was also emulated and released by Sony Computer Entertainment for the PlayStation 3 and PlayStation Portable on December 21, 2010, as one of the first games in the NEOGEO Station line-up.
-In 2012, KOF '94 was announced to be included in the set of twenty pre-loaded games being shipped with SNK Playmore's new handheld game console Neo Geo X, but it was ultimately replaced by The King of Fighters '95.
-The arcade version was emulated and released as part of the ACA Neo Geo series for the PlayStation 4 on October 27, 2016, with releases for Xbox One, Microsoft Windows, Nintendo Switch, iOS and Android following afterwards.
+An emulated version of the game is also included in the compilations SNK Arcade Classics Vol. 1 and The King of Fighters Collection: The Orochi Saga, both released for the PlayStation 2, PlayStation Portable, and Wii.
+The game was re-released for the PlayStation 3 and PlayStation Portable on December 21, 2010, as one of the first titles in the NEOGEO Station line-up.
+In 2012, KOF '94 was announced as one of twenty pre-loaded games for SNK Playmore's Neo Geo X handheld console, but it was ultimately replaced by The King of Fighters '95.
+Hamster Corporation released the game as part of the ACA Neo Geo series for the PlayStation 4 on October 27, 2016, with releases for Xbox One, Xbox Series X/S, PlayStation 5, Microsoft Windows, Nintendo Switch, iOS, and Android following shortly after.